apaquino/graphql-openweathermap-server/README.md

   }
 }

+// the temp_c and temp_f are created in addition to what the API provides
+// now the developer doesn't need to calculate that if they want to
+// F or C, they just ask for it.
 ```

 I plan to add other query fields in the future and split up the code as it gets bigger.

+Also, I will add descriptions to the fields and types so graphiql can automatically document it.

 The graphiql site is available and I created a sample app using graphql and redux.